imagitama/vrc-avatar-sticker-generator/README.md

 ### How do I change the camera, lighting, etc.?

 Everything is in the prefab.
 Change it as much as you like.
+I recommend setting the lighting of the scene to a gradient of white, black and white.

+### How do I give it a cartoony look?

+Use the supplied shader `Custom/StylisedShader` ([source](https://github.com/ardahamamcioglu/Unity-Stylised-Shader)) and play around with the settings.
+Set the "Hatch Pattern" to `Shaders/HalftoneDot.jpg`.

 ### How do I set the trigger amount?